jkordek1/Man-Don-t-Get-Angry-Board-game/README.md

 More information about the game can be found at the [wiki page](https://en.wikipedia.org/wiki/Mensch_%C3%A4rgere_Dich_nicht).

+## Idea
+Idea of the project is to create an electronic version of the game to help promoting STEM education

 ## Main features
-This project is about electronic version of the game.

 Main features of the projects are:
 - based on popular ATmega328p microcontroller